This post may contain affiliate links. Please read my terms & conditions for more info.

 Encouraging wildlife into your garden is fun and relatively cheap to do.
 It’s especially great for families as it can provide some extra education for the kiddies.
 Making a haven for bugs, butterflies and bees is easier than you think.

 Here are 11 ways to get you started…

 A bug hotel is a great way to attract wildlife into your garden.
 You can either make your own, the RSPB have a great step by step tutorial for a multi-storey bug hotel.
 Or if you are short on time you can buy them online.
 We love this *Dewdrop Bee & Bug Hotel as it doesn’t take up a lot of room, so perfect for smaller gardens.

 A bird bath is a simple way to attract birds into your garden.
 You can either opt for a larger free standing bath or a more compact *mini hanging bird bath.

 If you plan to attract more wildlife then you should definitely consider ditching any chemicals that you use in the garden.
 There are lots of natural alternatives out there that are much safer for you, your family and any animals that may visit.

 When I say bee hive I’m not suggesting that you take up beekeeping, although that would be awesome.
 I’m talking about the *little wooden bee hives that you attach to a wall.
 They are great for providing a sheltered habitat for bees.

 A hedgehog house is easy to make.
-The Devon Wildlife Trust have a handy hedgehog homemaking guide which is free to download.
-Or alternatively, you can buy ready made ones.
+The Devon Wildlife Trust has a handy hedgehog homemaking guide which is free to download.
+Or alternatively, you can buy ready-made ones.
 We love this little *igloo hedgehog house.

 Plant Bee Friendly Plants